+External decorations Visually in an estad

+External decorations Visually inspected.

+Painted finishes.

 Conservatories / porches None.

 Communal areas None.

+Garages and Visually inspected.

-Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of block and render construction under a pitched and tiled roof.
-To the rear of the garage is an attached store room.
-Outside areas and boundaries Visually inspected.
-The garden grounds are arranged on all sides and laid to grass with a paved patio area and gravel chipped driveway.
-Boundaries are formed in block built walls and mature hedging.
+permanent outbuildings There is an attached single car garage with block and render construction under a mono-pitched roof cladding profiled metal sheeting.

+Outside areas and Visually inspected.

+boundaries The garden ground is arranged on all sides and predominantly laid to grass with a gravel chipped driveway and paved patio area.

+Boundaries are formed in timber fencing.

 Ceilings Visually inspected from floor level.

 Ceilings are lined in plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

 Internal walls are lined in plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from

+the access hatch.

 Flooring throughout is of suspended timber design.
-There is limited access to the sub-floor area via a floor hatch within the middle bedroom wardrobe.
-Insulation material has been installed.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+I did not gain access in to any sub-floor areas.

+Internal joinery and Built-in cupboards were looked into but no stored items were

+kitchen fittings moved.
 Kitchen units were visually inspected excluding appliances.